 I have a sun in Leo, a moon in Cancer and a rising in Aries.

 Your human design is also determined by when and where you were born.
 It’s based on psychology to encourage greater life fulfilment.

 There are five human design types; manifestos, generators, manifesting generators, projectors and reflectors.
 But it’s not just about these types.
 Human design goes a lot deeper.
 You can also find out specific information about your aura, strategy, authority, profile, definition, not-self, signature and incarnation cross.

 I’m not going to lie, my free short report is 19 pages long.
 There is a lot of information in there.
 Get yours from International Human DesignSchool

 You may not have heard about Chronotype.
 But it is the natural inclination of your body to sleep at certain times.
 And it can help you identify the best time to do your most productive work.
 There are four types: lion, bear, wolf and dolphin.

 I would say I am a bear.

-Gene Keys are new to me.
-So new that I don’t know much about it and I’ve found the Gene Keys website doesn’t really explain it very well.
+Gene Keys is new to me.
+So new, that I don’t know much about it and I’ve found the Gene Keys website doesn’t really explain it very well.
 But it uses the details from your birth to map the 64 archetypes of the I Ching, an ancient Chinese divination text.
 The archetypes are numbered qualities that are modified based on your energetic vibration.
-The low vibration is expressed at a lower frequency is known as a shadow, and the higher frequency is known as a gift.
+The low vibration expressed at a lower frequency is known as a shadow, and the higher frequency is known as a gift.
 Well and Good has a great article about Gene Keys.

 My life’s work is Gene Key 56